The world we love is changing. This is why skis, such as the Volkl RTM 73, now exist.

-Flotation over powder and soft snow on these beauties is truly immense.
+Flotation over powder and soft snow on these beauties will be truly immense.
 However, don’t worry too much if you make a mistake, we all do, remember Bertrand who took a ski gate to the groin?
 Watch here, NOT FOR THE SCWEEMISH

 The RTMs can easily be turned and practically do most of the work themselves, they had our whole review panel asserting that they were one of the most forgiving skis they had ever had the pleasure to spend time on.

-Finally there is the piece de resistance, what Volkl have coined ‘PROGRESSive technology’.
-In essence, they have moulded a specifically engineered shape of protrusions upon the top-sheet, to vastly improve the ski’s performance – but that’s ski designer talk, to you and me, the ski is bumpy!
+Finally, there is the piece de resistance, what Volkl have coined ‘PROGRESSive technology’.
+In essence, they have molded a specifically engineered shape of protrusions upon the top-sheet, to vastly improve the ski’s performance – but that’s ski designer talk, to you and me, the ski is bumpy!

-The entire purpose of this feature is to transfer energy from the front, namely the tip, to the centre of the ski, not only bettering the 73’s ability to float over crud and powder, but also increasing the power underfoot enabling better carving.
+The entire purpose of this feature is to transfer energy from the front, namely the tip, to the center of the ski, not only bettering the 73’s ability to float over crud and powder but also increasing the power underfoot enabling better carving.

-This is one of the key factors that makes this ski carve as well as Rossi Soul 7s.
+This is one of the key factors that are making these skis carve as well as Rossi Soul 7s.

 The things just want to be on-edge, they will silently beg you to throw them about in varying radii of turn.
 Surprisingly, for a ski aimed at the beginner and intermediate markets, the RTM 73s maintain their grip well and feel solid underfoot.

 One of our reviewers was clocked at close to 50mph on them.
 Although slightly chattery on ice and when really powering-up the ski, they held firm.

 For Volkl’s target market, this will not be a problem.
 What may be though, is their ubiquitous favoring of piste skiing.